breakfastco/embed-pdf-gravityforms/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+Adds compatibility with language packs for translation.
+Changes the tested up to version to 6.4.2.

 = 1.1.1 =
 Fixes a bug in the uninstaller that prevented the plugin from removing all database rows.
 Changes the tested up to version to 6.4.1.